n-szulc/fingeRNAt/README.md

 For T - shaped:
 - angle between the ring planes ~ 90&deg; &#177; 30&deg;

-## Parametres
+## Defining own thresholds

-All the declared default parametres can be changed in `code/config.py`
+All the default thresholds can be changed in `code/config.py`

 ## Outputs